 Quick and easy setup is one of the many advantages of using a laser projector system.
 Because lasers don’t have any glass, mirrors or other parts that can break over time, they are much easier to set up than lamp-based projectors.
 They also tend to be faster in operation than traditional projection systems.
 Laser projectors get up and running within seconds, while lamp-based systems typically take several minutes before they’re ready for use by you or your audience.

-There are some maintenance tasks that you'll need to do for your lamp-based projector.
+You’ll need to do some maintenance tasks for your lamp-based projector.
 These include:

-- Cleaning the lens at least twice a year (you should use a microfiber cloth), and this is typically done by a service provider.
+- Cleaning the lens at least twice a year (you should use a microfiber cloth), and a service provider typically does this.
 The cost of this is approximately $150 per cleaning cycle.

 Here are some of the reasons why laser projectors last longer than lamp projectors:

-- They're more reliable and efficient overall.
-Because lasers give off less heat than fluorescent bulbs do (which means there's less stress on the other parts), they last longer without needing repairs or maintenance work done on them.
-They also use less power than traditional lamps do because there's no filament inside that can burn out very easily (making them super energy efficient).
-And since lasers don't use any glass lenses like what would be found inside an incandescent bulb fixture—they don’t break easily either!
+- They’re more reliable and efficient overall.
+Because lasers give off less heat than fluorescent bulbs (which means there’s less stress on the other parts), they last longer without needing repairs or maintenance work done.
+They also use less power than traditional lamps because no filament inside can burn out very easily (making them super energy efficient).
+And since lasers don’t use any glass lenses like what would be found inside an incandescent bulb fixture—they don’t break easily either!

 The final benefit of laser projection is the cost.
-Laser is more expensive than lamp, and it's going to stay that way for a while.
-However, because laser projectors require less maintenance, last longer, and do not require bulb replacements, the cost savings over the long run make the laser projector the cheaper option.
+Laser is more expensive than lamp, and it will stay that way for a while.
+However, the cost savings over the long run make the laser projector the cheaper option because laser projectors require less maintenance, last longer, and do not require bulb replacements.

 If you’re in the market for a projector, consider a laser-based model because it could help your company save money and keep things running smoothly.

-- If you're in the market for a new projector, it may be worth considering one of these systems.
-You'll initially pay more for them than other models, but they last longer and do not require expensive lamp replacements.
+- If you’re in the market for a new projector, one of these systems may be worth considering.
+You’ll initially pay more for them than other models, but they last longer and do not require expensive lamp replacements.

 - A laser-based model also requires less maintenance and is more energy efficient than its traditional lamp counterparts; this means that your office will have to spend less time worrying about repairs or replacing bulbs at inconvenient times.

-- These projectors are faster to set up as well—there's no need to fiddle with a bulky lens system or wait for the light source to warm up before use can begin!
+- These projectors are also faster to set up—there’s no need to fiddle with a bulky lens system or wait for the light source to warm up before use can begin!